microsoft/go/eng/doc/fips/UserGuide.md

 **Requirements**

-- `rand` must be boring.RandReader, else Sign will panic. `crypto/rand.Reader` normally meet this invariant as it is assigned to boring.RandReader in the crypto/rand init function.
+- `rand` must be boring.RandReader, else Sign will panic. `crypto/rand.Reader` normally meets this invariant as it is assigned to boring.RandReader in the crypto/rand init function.
 - `digest` must be the result of hashing a message using a FIPS compliant hashing algorithm.

 **Implementation**